 Master the Spanish past tense!

-We want to offer you a useful overview of how to master the Spanish past tense.
-Sometimes it’s a bit confusing, especially as a beginner or even an intermediate Spanish learner because there are three essential Spanish past tenses that you need to study.
+We want to offer you a useful overview of how to master the Spanish past tenses.
+Sometimes it’s a bit confusing, especially as a beginner or even an intermediate Spanish learner because there are three essential forms that you need to study.

 And for the more advanced speakers among the readers: Yes, there are more than 3 Spanish past tenses!
 But we prefer to take it “step by step.”